 Intangible assets are non-current, non-financial assets which are separately identifiable but which do not have physical substance (for example, computer software).
 These are controlled by the Council as a result of past events.
 Expenditure on the development of websites is not capitalised if the website is solely or primarily intended to promote or advertise the Council's goods or services.
 Expenditure on intangible assets is capitalised when it is expected that future economic benefits or service potential will flow from the intangible asset to the Council.
 The useful economic life of intangible assets is determined by the relevant professional leading on the purchase of/development of the intangible asset.
-The useful economic life of intangible assets is shorter than tangible assets, for example, between five to seven years.
-Intangible assets are amortised on a straight-line basis over the useful economic life of the asset.
+The useful economic life of intangible assets are amortised on a straight-line basis over the useful economic life of the asset.